🥂

 🍇260 Acres of Gold Ridge Soil in Green Valley

 Iron Horse farms 260 acres entirely within the Green Valley of the Russian River Valley AVA, one of California's coolest and foggiest growing environments.
-Every acre sits on Gold Ridge soil, the distinctive sandy, well-drained loam that is prized for producing wines of delicacy and precision.
-The estate is strictly modeled on exclusivity, using only its own grapes for all wines with no purchased fruit.
-A substantial 82-acre replanting program has created a new generation of small-block, single-clone Chardonnay and Pinot Noir plantings, enabling greater vineyard expression across the portfolio.
-The resulting lineup includes six distinct Chardonnay expressions and eight single-vineyard Pinot Noirs, alongside a multi-vintage sparkling wine program.
-The estate is also engaged in a long-term 9-year creek restoration project at Green Valley Creek aimed at restoring salmon habitat, and launched the Iron Horse Testbed in December 2024, deploying sensors across vine blocks to improve sustainability practices.
+Every acre sits on Gold Ridge soil, the distinctive sandy, well-drained loam prized for producing wines of delicacy and precision.
+The estate is rigorously self-sufficient, using only its own grapes for every wine with no purchased fruit.
+A substantial 82-acre replanting program has introduced a new generation of small-block, single-clone Chardonnay and Pinot Noir plantings, enabling sharper vineyard expression across the portfolio.
+The current lineup includes six distinct Chardonnay expressions and eight single-vineyard Pinot Noirs, alongside a multi-vintage sparkling wine program.
+The estate also runs a nine-year creek restoration project on Green Valley Creek aimed at restoring salmon habitat, and in December 2024 launched the Iron Horse Testbed, deploying in-vineyard sensors across blocks to advance precision viticulture and sustainability practices.

-• 260-acre estate 100% within the Green Valley of the Russian River Valley AVA, entirely on Gold Ridge soil
+• 260 acres entirely within Green Valley of Russian River Valley AVA, all on Gold Ridge soil

-• Strictly estate-modeled; all wines made exclusively from own-grown fruit
+• Strictly estate-grown; all wines made exclusively from own fruit with no purchased grapes

 • 82-acre replanting program delivering small-block, single-clone Chardonnay and Pinot Noir blocks